 A huge responsibility and benefit for clients in a co-employment relationships is that the PEO will provide clients with guidance, best practices, and education regarding employment laws and regulations.
 This is usually coupled with a library of tools, forms, and resources to help proactively prevent errors in managing compliance.
 Ultimately, the responsibility for complying with most of these laws lies with the client, but they are heavily mitigated by the efforts of most PEOs.

-By deploying a robust and cost effective benefits strategy, The MIssion HR gives employers the opportunity to attract better employees, retain existing employees, compete on the same level as larger employers and become an employer of choice.
+By deploying a robust and cost effective benefits strategy, Mission gives employers the opportunity to attract better employees, retain existing employees, compete on the same level as larger employers and become an employer of choice.
 We also provide a professional staffing solutions which provides access to professional recruiting services.

-How many People are Employed in a Co-Comployment arrangement?
+How many People are Employed in a Co-Employment arrangement?